 What is the VA loans residual income?
-VA loans residual income is the amount of discretionary monthly income the borrower has leftover after they have paid all of the monthly mortgage payments as well as all other household bills.
-The monthly residual income required on VA loans is dependent on the county and state, the loan amount, and the size of the household.
-In this article, we will discuss and cover the importance of VA loans residual income requirements.
+VA loans residual income is the discretionary monthly income the borrower has left over after paying all the monthly mortgage payments and all other household bills.
+The monthly residual income required on VA loans depends on the county and state, the loan amount, and the household size.
+This article will discuss the importance of VA loans residual income requirements.

 VA loans have lenient mortgage guidelines.
 There is no maximum debt-to-income ratio on VA loans.
 Gustan Cho Associates have approved and closed VA loans with over 60% debt-to-income ratio.
 As long as you have strong residual income on VA loans, you can get an approve/eligible per the automated underwriting system on VA loans.
 VA Home Loans is the best loan program for owner-occupant home buyers.